CGCookie/retopoflow/docs/v3/warnings.md

 ## Auto Save / Save: Unsaved Blender File

-If you are working on an unsaved blend file, your changes will be saved to a temporary file (see path below) when you press {{blender save}}.
+If you are working on an unsaved blend file, your changes will be saved to a temporary file (see path below) when you press {{site.data.keymaps.blender_save}}.

 Temporary file path: `{`options.get_auto_save_filepath()`}`